algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/management/weekly_reports/cumulative.md

 ### Plans for Next Week

 1. **Complete Final Presentation**
    - Finalize both the visual and oral elements of our presentation, ensuring it clearly showcases the value of our solution.
 2. **Conclude User Testing**
    - Wrap up the final round of user testing with a focus on gathering last-minute feedback and validating the app’s readiness.
 3. **Project Wrap-Up**
    - Debrief as a team and with the client to close the project, reflect on the work accomplished, and share final deliverables.

 ### Conclusion

 With development completed and the final presentation underway, we are entering the last phase of the project.
 The team remains focused and motivated to deliver a polished, user-tested product that meets the needs of both the client and end users.
 Our priority for next week is to ensure a strong and professional finish, supported by meaningful user insights and clear communication in our final presentation.

-## Weekly Report - Week 9
+## Weekly Report – Week 9

+\*_Schedule Status:_- ✅ _Project Completed on Time_

+### Overview

+This final week marked the official conclusion of the project.
+Our efforts focused on delivering a strong presentation, finalizing user testing insights, and wrapping up all remaining documentation and client communication.
+The project is now complete and ready for potential continuation in a professional setting.

+### Accomplishments

+1. **Final Presentation to Jury**
+   - We delivered a clear and engaging final presentation to the jury, successfully covering all aspects of the project—from problem framing to technical implementation and testing outcomes.
+2. **Finalized User Testing Report**
+   - We completed our test reports, which reflect feedback from over 50 users.
+This wide testing panel provided valuable insights into usability, accessibility, and overall user satisfaction.
+3. **Project Wrap-Up and Post-Mortem**
+   - The team successfully concluded the project with a final wrap-up session and post-mortem analysis.
+A full summary can be found in the [Management Artifacts](../management_artifacts.md#post-mortem-analysis) file.
+4. **Client Communication & Future Outlook**
+   - Following the conclusion of the project, we reconnected with the client to discuss possible future steps.
+Antoine informed the client about the opportunity to continue the project through his company.
+A positive discussion ensued regarding how to take the concept further.

+### Challenges

+1. **Making the Presentation Engaging and Clear**
+   - One of the key challenges was to ensure the final presentation remained engaging and easy to follow despite the diversity of topics covered—from technical details to business considerations.

+### Plans for Next Week

+No further actions linked to ALGOSUP are planned, as the project has now officially ended.

+### Conclusion

+This final week brought the project to a successful close.
+The presentation was well-received, user testing was extensive and insightful, and our client communication opened promising opportunities for future collaboration.
+The team can be proud of the work accomplished—delivering a robust, user-tested proof of concept with solid documentation and a potential path forward.